 It is never easy to follow the footsteps of a famous father, but it seems that CarlosSainzJr does it pretty well.

 Carlos Sainz Vasquez de Castro is the full name of the talented Spanish racing driver.
-He was born on 1st of September 1994 in Madrid.
-He is the son of the famous Carlos Sainz, double WRC champion and 2010 Dakar Rally winner.
-It was almost inevitable for Sainz Jr to try to emulate father’s career but he decided to take a chance in the track racing.
+He is a son of the famous Carlos Sainz, double WRC champion and 2010 Dakar Rally winner.
+It was almost inevitable for Sainz Jr to try to emulate father’s career but he decided to take a chance in the circuit racing.

 Carlos Sainz Jr with his father